Dolwyddelan

+Dolwyddelan was a centre within the Kingdom of Gwynedd in the twelfth and thirteenth centuries; it is likely that Prince Llywelyn the Great was born in Tomen Castell, west of the village, in c.
+1173.
+Llywelyn built Dolwyddelan Castle some time between 1210 and 1240, although after its capture by Edward I of England in 1283, the military importance of the area declined.
+In 1488, the lease on the area was bought by Maredudd ab Ieuan, and it later became part of the large Gwydir Estate.
+In the nineteenth century slate was mined in the area.

+Toponymy

 The spelling of the village's name has varied over the years, though there appear to be two primary spellings with two primary meanings.
 The common modern spelling "Dolwyddelan" is translated as "Gwyddelan's meadow", referring to Saint Gwyddelan, an Irish missionary of the 6th century, after whom the parish church is named.
 There is some question as to which came first, the castle or the name.
 Saint Gwyddelan is believed to have arrived around 600 AD.
-A variant of this spelling is Dolwyddelen, which was particularly used by the railway between 1880 and 1980.
+A variant of this spelling is Dolwyddelen, which was used by the railway between 1880 and 1980.

-Before the First World War the alternate spelling "Dolyddelen" was in common use; it is translated as "Elen's meadow", named after Elen Luyddog.
+Before the First World War, the alternate spelling Dolyddelen was in common use; it is translated as "Elen's meadow", named after Elen Luyddog.
 Elen's Castle Hotel, which is on the east of the village, is also named after Elen Llyddog.